 She is an inspiration to women in the finance industry.

 Why Women In Business Are the Driving Force Behind This Concept

-Leslie Blodgett and Marissa Mayer are only two examples of a rapidly growing list of women that are making massive strides in the business community, both in the way they connect with customers and the way they treat their employees.
+Leslie Blodgett and Marissa Mayer are two examples of a growing list of women making strides in the business community.

 We’ve passed an exciting milestone as a society.

 Because of that, we should prepare to witness innovation and social movements on a massive scale.

 Gender diversity is key to creating a positive future and healthy economy, so businesses must step up their game.

 How has diverse leadership affected you in the workplace?